wlfcss/react-native-docsZh/0.54/en/webview.md

 ### `renderLoading`

 Function that returns a loading indicator.
-The startInLoadingState prop must be set to true in order to use this prop.

 | Type     | Required |
 | -------- | -------- |